Mayawarvilas/DIABETES-PREDICTION/README.md

 step 3 : After step 2 run the ./client app.html file

-step 4 : You have to enter the requriments and you will get the estimated price
+step 4 : You have to enter the requriments and you will get the Disease or No Disease